 In the case of a trade dispute between two WTO members relating to certain standards, the WTO will use Codex standards as a framework for reference.
-If imports are barred from a country that applies more strict or different standards to Codex, that country will need to provide legitimate scientific proof to justify them.
+If imports are barred from a country that applies more strict or different standards to Codex, that country will need to provide legitimate scientific proof to justify their standards.
 If not, the WTO can rule that these standards are non-tariff trade barriers which are unnecessary for the protection of consumer, animal or plant health.
 The WTO Agreement on the Application of Sanitary and Phytosanitary Measures (SPS) and the Agreement on Technical Barriers to Trade (TBT) recognise Codex standards as criteria based on scientific evidence and recognise them as appropriate benchmarks against which countries' trade restrictions can be measured.

 Because Codex standards have become important points of reference for the WTO since 1995, Codex decision-making has become more politicised and the focus of NGO and corporate lobby.
-Also, Codex has now become more concerned with facilitating international trade in food rather than fair trade practices and ensuring high levels of consumer protection.7
+Also, Codex has now become more concerned with facilitating international trade in food rather than fair trade practices and ensuring high levels of consumer protection.
+The use of Codex standards in the WTO, has made them the lowest common denominator and countries find it difficult to set necessary higher standards.